- What is the “operating status” of the university?

 Cornell Police regularly communicate with the Tompkins County Sheriff.
 However, they don’t maintain that same type of communications with other county sheriffs.

-When normal university operations are are disrupted because of weather impacts, various units must still provide essential services to sustain critical campus operations and mission functions.
-Essential services may be an ongoing need, or context specific and thus vary depending on incident, time of year, or day of week.
+When normal university operations are being disrupted because of weather impacts, various units must still provide essential services to sustain critical campus operations and mission functions.
+Essential services may be an ongoing need or context-specific and thus vary depending on the incident, time of year, or day of the week.
 Your respective department or unit should determine if they provide essential services, and if applicable, the employees (or employee categories) who may be asked to provide those services.
-Managers and supervisors should discuss and document responsibilities and expectations with employees, and how essential services are to be provided (e.g., on campus, remote).
-Additionally, managers and supervisors should provide each employee an opportunity to discuss any issues or concerns, and develop contingency plans to deliver essential services with a reduced number of employees.
+Managers and supervisors should discuss and document responsibilities and expectations with employees, and how essential services are to be provided (e.g., on-campus, remote).
+Additionally, managers and supervisors should provide each employee with an opportunity to discuss any issues or concerns, and develop contingency plans to deliver essential services with a reduced number of employees.
 Managers can consult with their college/unit Human Resource representative for assistance in identifying essential services, staffing levels, and the procedures in support of their business continuity plan.

 You can find information at emergency.cornell.edu, as well as Cornell’s Twitter and Facebook pages; via CornellALERT emergency notification email, text, and voice messages; on local and regional radio and television stations; and the Inclement Weather Phone at 607-255-3377.
 Go to the CornellALERT sign up page for information on how to enroll your mobile phone to receive emergency alerts.

 In the event of an early closing, delayed opening, or full closing, employees and supervisors at all Cornell work locations, except Weill Cornell Medicine, should consult the Human Resources Inclement Weather Program web page, that includes FAQs and pay guidelines.

 Policy 8.2: Inclement Weather says that employees should use their judgment regarding travel in inclement weather and avoid undue risks, or record time off when local school closings create unexpected family care responsibilities.
 What if my supervisor questions my decision to stay home?